Five Simple Steps to Prepare a CV for Applicant Tracking Systems (ATS)

 The number one rule to remember when it comes to designing your ATS-friendly CV is ‘less is more.’

 Don’t be tempted to get fancy.
 Instead go with a properly aligned, single-column page without graphics or text boxes.
-Don’t use headers or footers, as not all ATS systems can read information placed in them, and always make sure your name is the first thing at the top of the CV.
+Don’t use headers or footers, as not all ATS can read information placed in them, and always make sure your name is the first thing at the top of the CV.

 You may be interested in: Can You Trick ATS Robots With White Font?